How Hong Kong’s Stamp Duty Impacts Trading on HKEX

 Exegy has been operating in global markets for more than a decade.
 Our Hong Kong-based sales, service, and engineering staff understand the importance of trading costs and how to plan a trading infrastructure to address them.
 Our solutions vary to meet your needs:

-- The DataPort feed subscription provides quick access to HKEX’s OMD feeds for securities and derivatives, both premium and full tick.
+- The Axiom consolidated feed provides quick access to HKEX’s OMD feeds for securities and derivatives, both premium and full tick.

 - Our flagship Exegy Ticker Plant includes a basket calculation engine that aids in ETF trading by computing the Net Asset Value (NAV) on every price update of the underlying assets.